 Plants provide a distraction

 If you’re taking time out of your day for a little indoor plant care, your brain will benefit.
-Caring for your houseplant will give your brain a much needed break from the constant stimuli of the electronic age and stresses of everyday life.
+Caring for your houseplant will give your brain a much-needed break from the constant stimuli of the digital world and the stresses of everyday life.

 In fact, research shows tending to a potted plant can speed your recovery from high-stress situations.
 Simply touching the soil and smelling the plant boosts your mood and brings stress levels down.
 Another study found just the scent of an indoor plant may be enough to help you to de-stress.
 If you find yourself chronically stressed, consider adding houseplants to your environment.